High Protein Pasta Salad With Orzo & Chicken

 Ingredients

-Similar to my tuna pasta salad, I selected ingredients high in protein, along with plenty of veggies for added texture and nutrition.
+As with my tuna pasta salad, I selected protein-rich ingredients along with plenty of veggies for added texture and nutrition.

 • Edamame.
 I used frozen and shelled edamame.
 Run under hot water to defrost.